 In 2007 Paul came to a cross roads with his photography.
 He wanted to produce large scale prints that could bring people into the scene.
 It was time to take a different path, time to re-invest and change.
 Paul had his eye on the panoramic format, he invested in a much larger film camera to produce much larger film photographs.
 This format really took Paul to another place with results that were just amazing.

 In 2012 some large scale and life changing events occured.
 Paul quit his corporate job and set up his first gallery space in Bungendore in country New South Wales, not far from his home in Canberra.
 The space is a dream come true and allows Paul to create an experience for people to view and purchase his exclusive work.
 At its very core, the gallery is a haven to showcase landscape photography at the highest level using the highest quality materials.

-Paul and his family have treveled Australia extensively over the past 10 years to create a portfolio of amazing locations to suit all tastes.
+Paul and his family have treveled Australia extensively over the past 10 years to create a portfolio of landscape photographs from amazing locations to suit all tastes.
 The Horizon Project has seen the team travel to the west and to the north of the country in the past 4 years on serious, dedicated photography journeys.
 These journeys have created amazing experiences, photograph results and amazing memories.

 Paul still uses medium format film exclusively for his landscape photography work.
 For Paul, it is a challenge that yields huge rewards in the aspects of reproduction quality and photography approach and refinement.

 The future is bright with planned travel and new projects, such as Stomping Ground, video production and behind the scenes footage.
 All in the aim to continue to work and capture the many moods and ecosystems of Australia as a photographer.

 Paul still uses his dedicated panoramic film camera exclusively for all of his landscape photography work, the process, the chase and the result are ever important.